replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 To manually remove a node, you first use the Ceph CLI to reweight the Ceph OSD to `0` on the node that you want to remove and wait for Ceph to rebalance the data across OSDs.
 Then, you can remove the OSD from the node, and finally remove the node.

 **Note**: The commands in this procedure assume that you created an interactive shell in the `rook-ceph-tools` or `rook-ceph-operator` Pod.
+It also helps to have another shell to use `kubectl` commands at the same time.
 For more information, see [Rook Ceph Cluster Prerequisites](#rook-ceph-cluster-prerequisites) above.

 To manually rebalance data and remove a node: